-Furthermore, physical and functional states and processes are the kinds of states to which selection processes are sensitive; selection processes being at the core of the most promising family of theories of natural teleology, namely selected-effects theories.
-There is thereby no potentially problematic gap between computational correctness and behavioural success: computational systems have the computational teleofunctions they do because they have been selected for, and they have been selected for because they contribute, often enough, to behavioural success.
-It seems extremely implausible to claim that there can be no biological functions to perform input-output functions of specific types, since this is arguably what most biological functions, including non-computational ones, consist in (e.g. taking food as input and generating energy as output).
-In consequence, worries about a possible mismatch between computational and behavioural success, in the spirit of Burge's (2010) objection to teleosemantics, do not affect teleo-based theories of computation.
+of representational correctness: computational systems have the computational teleofunctions they do because they have been selected for, and they have been selected for because they contribute, often enough, to behavioural success.
+Moreover, while it is arguable that there can be no biological functions to represent, as Burge (2010) insists - I remain neutral on whether his arguments succeed - it seems extremely implausible to claim that there can be no biological functions to perform input-output functions of specific types, since this is arguably what most biological functions, including noncomputational ones, consist in (e.g. taking food as input and generating energy as output).
+In consequence, the second influential line of objection against teleo-based theories of representation does not apply to teleo-based theories of computation.